DanyDodson/connected/readme.md

 ## Quick Start

 ```
-# change default.json file in config folder
+# create .env file in root of api directory

-# this file is located in config/default.json
+# create .env file in root of client directory

 # add uri of your mongodb connection for example